MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/ResourceSpecification.md

 ---
-title: ResourceSpecification – Common Data Model | Microsoft Docs
+title: ResourceSpecification
-description: This describes the ResourceSpecification entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: Selection rule that allows the scheduling engine to select a number of resources from a pool of resources.
+The rules can be associated with a service. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Resource Specification